 How to secure WordPress from hackers

 Because Security is so important these days, admins and website owners should do everything they can possibly do to protect their websites and to build the trust of visitors.

 There are several issues involved in the security of WordPress that you should be aware of.
 Below are some recommended steps and procedures that can maximize the security of your WordPress site.
 Applying security procedures is the only way to prevent hackers, spammers and malware from your website

 1- Essential Security Procedures to secure Word Press

 Although WordPress is a secure platform in itself, you’re never truly safe from people with malicious intent.
-With WordPress’ use is on the rise, it has become a target for hackers, so maximizing your website security is now more important than ever before. below are some of the essential security procedures that you should follow to improve the security of your WordPress site.
+With WordPress’ use is on the rise, it has become a target for hackers, so maximizing your website security is now more important than ever before.
+Below are some of the essential security procedures that you should follow to improve the security of your WordPress site.

-A- Secure WordPress from hackers using a strong password.
+A- Secure WordPress from hackers using a strong password

 One of the easiest ways that hackers use to break into a website security is through its weak password.
 Many webmasters don’t take the time to create solid, strong passwords because they claim it takes too much time to create and manage passwords and it is difficult to remember all the different passwords.
-While this may be true, compare it to the frustration and the time it takes to rebuild your site, then you will know how much time and effort you will save by creating solid passwords.
+While this may be true, if you compare it to the frustration and the time it takes to rebuild your site, then you will know how much time and effort you will save by creating solid strong passwords.

 The longer and more complex your password is, the harder and the longer it takes for hackers to “crack” because more complex passwords require much greater computing power and time.

 Here are some tips on how to create a strong password to secure WordPress from hackers